Cell Broadcast: Cell Broadcast adoption rate

 A point of criticism in the past on Cell Broadcast was that there was no uniform user experience on all mobile devices in a country.

 Wireless Emergency Alerts and Government alerts using Cell Broadcast are supported in most models of mobile telephones.
 Some smart phones have a configuration menu that offer opt-out capabilities for certain public warning severity levels.

-In case a national civil defence organisation is adopting one of the Wireless Emergency Alerts standards, WEA - formerly known as CMAS in North America, EU-Alert in Europe, LAT-Alert in South America, Earthquake Tsunami Warning System in Japan, each subscriber in that country either making use of the home network or is roaming automatically makes use of the embedded Public warning Cell Broadcast feature present in every Android (operating system) and iOS mobile device.
+In case a national civil defence organisation is adopting one of the 3GPP's Public Warning System standards, PWS - also known as CMAS in North America, EU-Alert in Europe, LAT-Alert in South America, Earthquake and Tsunami Warning System in Japan, each subscriber in that country either making use of the home network or its roaming automatically makes use of the embedded Public warning Cell Broadcast feature present in every Android (operating system) and iOS mobile device.

-In countries that have selected Cell Broadcast to transmit public warning messages, up to 99% of the handsets receive the cell broadcast message (reaching between 85-95% of the entire population as not all people have a mobile phone) within seconds after the government authorities have submitted the message; see as examples Emergency Mobile Alert (New Zealand), Wireless Emergency Alerts (USA) and NL-Alert (Netherlands).
+In countries that have selected Cell Broadcast to transmit public warning messages, up to 99% of the handsets receive the cell broadcast message (reaching between 85 and 95% of the entire population as not all people have a mobile phone) within seconds after the government authorities have submitted the message; see as examples Emergency Mobile Alert (New Zealand), Wireless Emergency Alerts (USA) and NL-Alert (Netherlands).